dl-tg/scaffolder/README.md

 See templates for some programming languages here: [Scaffold configs](https://github.com/cemister/scaffold-configs)

+## TODO
+- [ ] Change default config folder to a dotfile - `~/.scaffolder`
+- [ ] `--configdir` flag to let the user specify path to custom config folder.
+Fallback to default path if empty, also let user get the config from current working directory
+- [ ] Additional error handling for new features

 ## Install
 If you are not planning to contribue OR you don't need the very last releases:
 ### Linux / MacOS